Getty Scholar Grants 2023 for Researchers (up to $65,000)

-Applications are open for the Getty Scholar Grants 2022.
+Applications for the Getty Scholar Grants 2022 are now open.
 The Getty Scholar Grants are for established scholars, or individuals who have attained distinction in their fields.

-Recipients may be in residence at the Getty Research Institute or Getty Villa, where they pursue their own projects free from work-related obligations, make use of Getty collections, join their colleagues in a weekly meeting devoted to an annual research theme or the African American Art History Initiative, and participate in the intellectual life of the Getty.
+Recipients may be in residence at the Getty Research Institute or Getty Villa, where they pursue their own projects free from work-related obligations, make use of Getty collections, join their colleagues in a weekly lecture devoted to an annual research theme, and participate in the intellectual life of the Getty.

 Getty Scholars may be in residence from three to nine months:

 - Three-month residency: September to December, January to April: $21,500

 - Six-month residency: September to April, January to June: $43,000

 - Nine-month residency: September to June: $65,000